andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

 `NSData` has a constructor that can work with `UnsafeRawPointers` directly, but `Int?`, `String?`, and `Date?` need some help converting from the ASN.1 versions of those Types to the _Swift_ versions of those Types.

-Let me put the code before you and follow up with what I&#8217;m doing here:
+Let me put the code before you and follow up with what I'm doing here:

 <pre class="lang:swift decode:true " title="Decoding Helpers" >func DecodeASN1Integer(startOfInt intPointer: inout UnsafePointer&lt;UInt8>?, length: Int) -> Int? {
     // These will be set by ASN1_get_object